arvpinto/enzyme_mutagenesis_cp2k/residue_deletion.md

 <br>

-For reactions involving charge separation, it might be useful to represent the residues relative to the separation plane that characterizes the macrodipole induced by the enzyme.
-This can be done with the <a href="https://arvpinto.github.io/enzyme_mutagenesis_cp2k/residue_deletion/E_diff_dist_plot.py" target="_blank">E_diff_dist_plot.py</a> script:
+<p align="justify">For reactions involving charge separation, it might be useful to represent the residues relative to the separation plane that characterizes the macrodipole induced by the enzyme.
+This can be done with the <a href="https://arvpinto.github.io/enzyme_mutagenesis_cp2k/residue_deletion/E_diff_dist_plot.py" target="_blank">E_diff_dist_plot.py</a> script:</p>

 <pre style="color: white; background-color: black;">
 user@machine:~$ python E_diff_dist_plot.py TS.pdb energy_differences_del.dat 684 34856 1982 34854